Medical Services Plan of B.C.

 For information on MSP services for B.C. residents, group plan administrators, and medical and health care practitioners, please see the following sections.

 MSP Premium Changes

 In January 2017, MSP premium rates and the Regular Premium Assistance program are changing.
 As a result, more British Columbians will be eligible for assistance with their MSP premiums.

 On Sept.
 15, 2016, the government of British Columbia announced updates to the previously published 2017 MSP premium and Regular Premium Assistance rates.
 The planned 4% increase has been cancelled.
 As a result, the full premium rate for one adult will not increase and will remain at the 2016 rate of $75.

-In addition, rates for those receiving Regular Premium Assistance will be reduced by at least 4% beyond what was announced with Budget 2016.
+In addition, rates for those receiving Regular Premium Assistance will be reduced by about 4% beyond what was announced with Budget 2016.

 As of Jan.
 1, 2017: